margittennosaar/hr-app/README.md

 - Add Button component and replace button element with the button component
 - Update styling, use conditional rendering for visually difference people form different department
 - add your own favicon
+- make secondary button styling and add it as a props.role to Button component

 ### Step 2
 - add edit button for the card